gokatas/gokatas/README.md

 gokatas
 ```

-1. Select one of the Go katas and clone it; you might start with the smallest one
+1. Select one of the Go katas and clone it; you might start with the smallest one (by lines)

 ```
 git clone https://github.com/gokatas/bcounter.git # or git@github.com:gokatas/bcounter.git